 And so on.
 If you’re lucky, they might be included in the rent so make sure you check!

-3. Save on other areas of your life.
+3. Save on other aspects of your life.

-4. Look for a property that is convenient and has accessible public transport so that you won’t need a car.
-And therefore, have no need for fuel.
-Fuel is usually one of the biggest expenses along with vehicle maintenance or service fees, so public transportation this case would help significantly in cutting down cost and saving money.
+A place with accessible public tranport rids your need of a personal car, and therefore, do not need fuel.
+Fuel is usually one of the most significant expenses and vehicle maintenance or service fees, so public transportation would help significantly cut down costs and save money.

-Last but not least, always check what expenses you can expect during the month.
+Lastly, always check what expenses you can expect during the month.
 Then you won’t have surprises.
-It’s never too late to get a better understanding of your finances and where you stand financially.
+It’s never too late to understand better your finances and where you stand financially.
 This will help you make better decisions in the future.

 Wanna know more about monthly expenses?
 Get to know what you have to pay for when renting a house here.